-Years earlier following high school graduation, Tommy had enlisted in the Marine Corps and subsequently married his sweetheart, Joyce Hawkins from El Dorado.
-At the time of their marriage, she was a junior in my high school graduating class, but I still didn’t connect with Tommy then.
-Upon his discharged from military service, they ultimately moved to Shreveport, Louisiana where Tommy began working for J.C.
+Years earlier following high school graduation Tommy had enlisted in the Marine Corps and subsequently married his sweetheart, Joyce Hawkins from El Dorado.
+At the time of their marriage she was a junior in my high school graduating class but I still didn’t connect with Tommy then.
+Upon his discharged from military service they moved to Shreveport, Louisiana where Tommy began working for J.C.
 Penney in the sporting goods department.
-They were very active members of a strong Southern Baptist church, and it was there that Tommy felt the call to vocational ministry.
+They were very active members of an active Southern Baptist church, and it was there Tommy felt the call to vocational ministry.
 He began the long process to complete the college requirements in order to attend Southwestern Baptist Theological Seminary in Fort Worth, Texas.
 His first pastorate following graduation was the First Baptist Church in Keo.

-Within a year or two, Brother Tommy was called to a larger church, the First Baptist Church of Prairie Grove, Arkansas.
-The area was quite a contrast to eastern Arkansas, in that this was the heart of Northwest Arkansas, and the time frame was near the beginning of the real estate boom that was fueled by the corporate giants; Walmart, Tyson Foods and J.B.
-Hunt Trucking.
-After he had been the pastor for about a year, he invited my brother, Berry Lee and me to preach a 3 day layman’s revival, beginning on a Sunday.
-We had never been involved in such a meeting and were very excited to see how God might use us in such a revival.
-Berry Lee was not able to stay the entire 3 days, so he was scheduled to preach for the Sunday morning service, and I would preach each evening from Sunday through Wednesday.
+Within a year or two Brother Tommy was called to a larger church, the First Baptist Church of Prairie Grove, Arkansas.
+The area was quite a contrast to eastern Arkansas because this was in the heart of Northwest Arkansas and was near the beginning of the rapid population growth for the area.
+After he had been the pastor for about a year he invited my brother, Berry Lee and me to preach a three day layman’s revival beginning on a Sunday.
+We had never been involved with such a meeting and were very excited to see how God might use us in this way.
+Berry Lee was not able to stay the entire three days, so he was scheduled to preach for the Sunday morning service, and I would preach each evening from Sunday through Wednesday.

-Following the exercise and a sumptuous Freeman breakfast, I thought we would visit a few selected homes, but Brother Tommy was determined to introduce me to everyone that lived within a 10 mile radius of Prairie Grove.
-I learned quickly from him that the best way to grow a church and increase attendance, is to knock on doors and make yourself and your church known to as many people as possible.
-We visited downtown stores, shaking hands with all who stopped; I met church members, pastors from other churches and seemingly everyone in town.
-If everyone had attended the revival who promised on those visits, the church would not have held the crowd.
+Following the exercise and a sumptuous Freeman breakfast I thought we would visit a few selected homes, but Brother Tommy was determined to introduce me to everyone who lived within a ten mile radius of Prairie Grove.
+I learned quickly from him the best way to grow a church and increase attendance is to knock on doors and make yourself and your church known to as many people as possible.
+We visited downtown stores while shaking hands with all who stopped.
+I met church members, pastors from other churches and seemingly everyone in town.
+If everyone had attended the revival who promised on those visits the church would not have held the crowd.